Pascal-Kueng/dyadMLM/dev/roadmap.md

     discovers scalar shared/`.i_diff_*` pairs, and supports multiple exchangeable compositions and grouping levels.
-Defer random-slope blocks, DSM `+0.5/-0.5` transformations, uncertainty intervals, renamed generated columns, and `brms` extraction to the next milestone.
+Defer random-slope blocks, DSM `+0.5/-0.5` transformations, uncertainty intervals, renamed generated columns, and public `brms` transformation to the next milestone.
 - Add a bounded `glmmTMB` diagnostics workflow for v0.0.1
   - Keep this documentation-first: one focused section that other model vignettes can link to, with no exported diagnostics or plotting API.